© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn 580m north east of The Cockpit, Askham Fell is a scheduled monument protected by Historic England under reference 1007369.
 View the official record →

-Round cairn 580m north east of The Cockpit, Askham Fell is a prehistoric burial monument located in Westmorland, England.
+Round cairn 580m north east of The Cockpit, Askham Fell is a Bronze Age burial monument located on the upland terrain of Westmorland in the Lake District region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007369.

 Round cairn 580m north east of The Cockpit, Askham Fell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007369.